2008 Republican Party presidential debates and forums: May 15, 2007 - Columbia, South Carolina

-The second Republican debate was May 15 in Columbia, South Carolina at the Koger Center for the Arts at the University of South Carolina.
-All candidates then declared participated.
+The second Republican debate was held on May 15 in Columbia, South Carolina at the Koger Center for the Arts at the University of South Carolina.
+All declared candidates participated.
 It was broadcast live for 90 minutes on Fox News Channel, and simulcast on Fox News Radio affiliates, including the station of the debate, WVOC.
 The event was moderated by Brit Hume, with Chris Wallace and Wendell Goler asking most of the questions.
 The debate was in three rounds, the first on the War in Iraq, the second on domestic issues, such as abortion, gay rights, spending and tax cuts.
 For the last, Brit Hume proposed a fictional scenario involving terrorism.
 The candidates had to predict their actions in that situation.
 Fox News held text message voting by the audience.
 Ron Paul received the most (33%) with Mike Huckabee second (18%).

 During the debate, Ron Paul asserted that American interventionism in the Middle East, from CIA installation of Iranian leaders to the bombing of Iraq in the 1990s, culminating in the ongoing Iraq war, led to anti-American sentiment in the Middle East and to terrorists plotting attacks against America.
 Rudy Giuliani portrayed Paul as implying that America had justified the 9/11 attacks through its actions and interrupted the proceedings to demand a retraction, which Paul refused.
 Former head of the CIA's bin Laden unit, Michael Scheuer, congratulated Ron Paul for his comments, calling them "the truth."
 Others portrayed the exchange as a victory for Giuliani.

 The fictional ticking time bomb scenario suggested by the moderator was: "Three shopping centers near major U.S. cities have been hit by suicide bombers.
 Hundreds are dead, thousands injured.
 A fourth attack has been averted when the attackers were captured off the Florida coast and taken to Guantanamo Bay, where they are being questioned.
 U.S. intelligence believes that another larger attack is planned and could come at any time."
 John McCain and Ron Paul were the only candidates who said they were opposed to the concept of "enhanced interrogation techniques", a phrase Paul labeled Orwellian newspeak for torture.
 Mitt Romney suggested that the U.S. double the size of facilities holding non-citizen enemy combatants held in places like Guantanamo and deny them access to the protections afforded to American citizens, such as the right of having an attorney.
 Giuliani said interrogators should use "any method they can think of" and did not exclude water-boarding.
 Expressing disbelief at the idea of debating "whether or not waterboarding would be a bad thing to do" Tom Tancredo said "I'm looking for Jack Bauer."

-Mike Huckabee drew the biggest laughter of the night when he accused Congress of spending money "like John Edwards at a beauty shop," a reference to Edwards, who at that time was a 2008 Democratic Presidential candidate, spending $800 of campaign money on two haircuts.
+Mike Huckabee drew the biggest laughter of the night when he accused Congress of spending money "like John Edwards at a beauty shop," a reference to Edwards, who at that time was a 2008 Democratic presidential candidate, spending $800 of campaign money on two haircuts.